Biden sets out oil, gas leasing reform, stops short of ban

-WASHINGTON (AP) — The Biden administration on Friday recommended an overhaul of the nation’s oil and gas leasing program to limit areas available for energy development and raise costs for oil and gas companies to drill on public land and water.
+WASHINGTON (AP) — The Biden administration recommended an overhaul of the nation’s oil and gas leasing program to limit areas available areas for energy development and raise costs for oil and gas companies to drill on public land and water.

 The long-awaited report by the Interior Department stops short of recommending an end to oil and gas leasing on public lands, as many environmental groups have urged.
 But officials said the report would lead to a more responsible leasing process that provides a better return to U.S. taxpayers.